Illinois Compiled Statutes

 (c) The Department at its discretion may provide for in-depth

-investigations of accidents involving Department employees or other motor vehicle accidents by individuals or
+investigations of crashes involving Department employees or other motor vehicle crashes by individuals or

 special investigation groups, including but not limited to police officers,